innomerphey/cordova-plugin-wakeuptimer-ef/README.md

-  but some manufactures like Xiaomi, allows the Auto Start, but its an manual action that can't be performed programatically, the method `checkAutoStartPrefs` allows you to verify if the user is using an device tha allows auto start, the method `openAutoStartPrefs` opens the app config so the user can enable the Auto Start option */
+  but some manufactures like Xiaomi, allows the Auto Start, but its an manual action that can't be performed programatically, the method `checkAutoStartPrefs` allows you to verify if the user is using an device tha allows auto start, the method `openAutoStartPrefs` opens the app config so the user can enable the Auto Start option

+  * some brands (like Samsung), in newer devices doesn't allow auto start, but has some advanced battery resources that is required to allows to start a service without user interaction, without that config enabled, even the streaming/ringtone may not initialize, so in some devices, the `openAutoStartPrefs` will open the battery options instead */
 // check if the current device has an Auto Start preference window.wakeuptimer.checkAutoStartPrefs(